All the powers in the universe are already ours …

 +49.209 589 007 160

 Your registration is possible only at the Ev.
 Frauenhilfe in Westfalen (Protestant Women’s Auxiliariy of Westphalia).
-Here is the link.
+The link will be shown here as soon as possible.

 Please contact Antje Röckemann, if you cannot pay the full attendance fee or if you are a member of any RCI-association.